 In addition, the IRB provides teaching and training programs for graduate students from Swiss and foreign Universities.

-2017 Robert Koch Prize to Prof. Antonio Lanzavecchia
+The 2018 Louis-Jeantet Prize for Medicine conferred to Prof. Antonio Lanzavecchia

 Università della Svizzera italiana and